quickcharge3/hl3repo/Combat System.md

 # General Notes on Combat System

-The Combat system is inspired by browser games such as tribal wars and x-wars
+The Combat system is inspired by browser games such as [Tribal Wars](https://en.wikipedia.org/wiki/Tribal_Wars) and [X-Wars](https://en.wikipedia.org/wiki/X-Wars) that I played in the late 2000s.

 In these games, players build up a village or planet with idle points, trade, form alliances and go to war with other factions.